mt-edwards/xrayspecs/README.md

 ### Training and Testing Split

-The `titanic` data set set is split into a training set and a test set with the rsample package.
+The `bike` data set set is split into a training set and a test set with the rsample package.
 The trainiing set is used to train the predictive models and the test set is used to test and interpret the predictive models.

 ``` r
 split <- initial_split(bike, prop = 4 / 5, strata = "bikes_rented")